Sport in Halifax, Nova Scotia: Professional and semi-professional teams

 The Scotiabank Centre, the largest indoor arena in Atlantic Canada, is home to the Halifax Mooseheads (hockey).

 Hockey teams are the most popular sports draw in Halifax.
 The Scotiabank Centre is home to the Quebec Maritimes Junior Hockey League's Halifax Mooseheads, who usually lead the league in attendance.
 The Dartmouth Sportsplex hosts the Metro Marauders Junior-A team.

 The Halifax Wanderers are a professional soccer team playing in the Canadian Premier League.

 On August 24, 2006 it was announced Halifax would receive an American Basketball Association team.
 The team was known as the Rainmen.
 After one year in the ABA, the Rainmen left the league and joined the Premier Basketball League.
 From 2011 they played in the National Basketball League of Canada until declaring bankruptcy and folding in July 2015.
 The Rainmen were replaced in late 2015 by the Halifax Hurricanes, based in the Scotiabank Centre.

 Rumours of a Canadian Football League team have circulated for decades, with one team, the Atlantic Schooners, existing only on paper.
 The Halifax Regional Municipality has considered lobbying to have a CFL team located in the area, though the proposal has never been formally endorsed by the municipal or provincial governments.
 Huskies Stadium hosted Touchdown Atlantic, a CFL exhibition game, in 2005, and planned to host another in 2006, but the suspension of one of the scheduled teams forced the cancellation of the game.

 The Nova Scotia Keltics play in the Rugby Canada Super League.

 On September 13, 2018 the National Lacrosse League announced it would be expanding into Halifax for the 2019-20 season.

 Halifax's first women's professional soccer team, Halifax Tides FC of the Northern Super League, began play in 2025.

+The Professional Women's Hockey League play two of their "Takeover Tour" neutral-site matches at the Scotiabank Centre as part of their 2025–26 season, featuring the Montreal Victoire versus the Toronto Sceptres and the Ottawa Charge versus the Boston Fleet.